reox/aqwaver/README.md

 * Sampling Rate: 1/60 per second
 * Recording Sampling Rate: ~1Hz
 * PPG Resolution: 8bit (maybe only 4 bit?)
-* USB-Serial Interface: via CP210x
+* USB-Serial Interface: via CP210x (The cable is called "HGP0014")
 * Bluetooth-Serial Interface: Device Name `SpO2`, Pairing Key `7762`
   The device in the AQWave is a  BF10-A by Shenzhen Lansefeiwu Technology Co., Ltd. ([FCC Information](https://fccid.io/N8DBF10-A)).